miralee94/devops22-java/lesson_3/EXERCISE_3.md

 3. Rewrite to fill a 2D array with values (see I_ForMultipleInitsExample.java)

-4. Analyze and describe code in with Multiplication arrays (see N_MultiplicationArrays.java)
+4. Analyze, describe and fix the code with Multiplication arrays (see N_MultiplicationArrays.java)

 ### Individual `Exercise` Java Basic syntax